Use the Getting Started wizard to set up Business Voice

 If you don't want to customize anything immediately, you're done!
 You can start using Business Voice right away.

 |If you want to change the emergency address, click Edit, and then enter a new address.
 The address that you provide is validated to make sure that it's legitimate and correctly formatted for emergency response services.
 This address is then assigned to all users that you assign a number to in the next step.
 If you have employees in more than one location, see Business Voice design customization to add and assign more emergency addresses after you prepare the Getting Started wizard.|

 For more information, see What are emergency locations, addresses, and call routing?

 Company phone number

-If you choose to port one or more existing phone numbers to Microsoft 365, you'll still see a temporary phone number in the wizard.
-This is ok.
-After you complete the wizard, and you complete the porting process, the temporary phone number will be replaced with your phone number.
+If you port an existing phone number to Microsoft 365, you'll still see a temporary phone number in the wizard.
+This is expected.
+After you complete the wizard and the porting process, the temporary phone number will be replaced by the pre-existing number.

-If you want to port existing phone numbers to Microsoft 365 for individual users, you can do so after the wizard is complete.
-After you complete the porting process, the ported phone numbers will replace the temporary phone numbers selected by the wizard.
+You can port existing phone numbers to Microsoft 365 after the wizard is finished.
+After you complete the porting process, the ported phone numbers will replace the temporary phone numbers that the wizard provided.

 Call menu and forwarding

 The Getting Started wizard helps you set up a simple call menu to get you up and running quickly.
-If you have multiple phone numbers you want to set up call menus on, or if you want to set up more complex call menus (also called auto attendants), you can do so by following the steps in Set up a Cloud auto attendant after you finish the wizard.
+If you have multiple phone numbers that you want to set up call menus for or you want to set up more complex call menus (also called auto attendants), see Set up a Cloud auto attendant after you finish the wizard.

-Setting up Business Voice takes several minutes.
-You can click on Done and we'll continue to set up Business Voice in the background, or you can wait until it's finished.
+Setup takes several minutes.
+If you select Done, we'll continue to set up Business Voice in the background.
+Or just wait until setup is finished.
 After it's finished, go to Voice in the Teams admin center to set up more Business Voice features.